fz172/fanfly/_posts/2023-09-17-priming_experiment.md

 - Distance between nuzzle and metal is so important.
 This is true for both rattle can and air spray.
 - Rattle can prep is easier, but covers less area for each squeeze
   - I feel like this calls for a higher skill level to create smooth surface because you will need to apply the rattle can longer.
-- I need dust control, mayabe a make-shift paint booth.
+- I need dust control, maybe a make-shift paint booth.
 - I need chicken wire to make the parts "float".
 Today the parts were just laying on the table.
 It made a mess on the table and a few pieces of paper got stuck on the aluminum.

 ## Future observation

 I hang the 2 pieces of aluminum to my backyard.
 I will keep them there for a few months under California sun.
 It will be roughly 5 month when my tail kit arrives.
-I will go check their agining when the kit arrives to see if primer did anything to protect the aluminum against elements.
+I will go check their aging when the kit arrives to see if primer did anything to protect the aluminum against elements.

 I think it's actually a good thing that I didn't really apply the primers perfectly.
 When I go check the effect in a few months hopefully I will see a more realistic result from imperfect application.